-- Have you described ways in which you have created a learning environment that is a stimulating, safe place for your students? - Have you described ways in which you have created a learning environment that is fair, equitable, and challenging? - ❖ Did you discuss how you established trust and mutual respect among the students In the classroom? (e.g., class meetings, modeling, community/team-building activities, rules/expectations) - Did you describe how you facilitate the inquiry process? (guiding questions, peer-to-peer discussion, etc.) - ❖ How have you demonstrated a learning environment that supports student interaction?
-Provide examples of students asking thoughtful questions with respectful responses.
+- Have you described ways in which you have created a learning environment that is a stimulating, safe place for your students? - Have you described ways in which you have created a learning environment that is fair, equitable, and culturally responsive? - Did you discuss how you established trust and mutual respect among the students in the classroom? (e.g., class meetings, modeling, community/team-building activities, rules/expectations) - ♦ How have you demonstrated a learning environment that supports student interaction?
+Provide examples of students sharing ideas with the teacher and each other.

 d.
-Self-directed Learning/Active Engagement (ENG)
+Active Engagement (ENG)

-- ❖ Have you explained ways in which your students' learning is self-directed? - Did you cite examples from the videos that show students are actively engaged with both the teacher and each other? - Did you cite examples that show students sharing ideas and conversing purposefully? - Did you cite examples that demonstrate the students are listening attentively to each other?
+- Did you cite examples from the videos that show students are actively engaged with both the teacher and each other? - ♦ Did you cite examples that show students sharing ideas and conversing in culturally sensitive ways (take turns, adjust volume to a given context, speak directly to listeners)? - Did you cite examples that demonstrate the students are listening attentively to each other?